drever/ct-consciousness/README.md

 # Overview

 It is a common phenomenon that cateogegory theorists [contemplate on the deep roots of thought, mind and consciousness](https://twitter.com/_julesh_/status/1377543544815169539?s=20).
 This repository collects research in this area.
-Pull requests are welcome!

 # Integrated Information Theory
  * Johannes Kleiner and Sean Tull (2020): [The Mathematical Structure of Integrated Information Theory](https://arxiv.org/pdf/2002.07655v1.pdf)